5 Top Tips for Skiing With Your Kids

 - Goggle bag (to wipe/clean goggles)

-If you forget anything, at Cardrona we’ve got 8 cafés & restaurants around the mountain to grab food from, plus the awesome on-mountain Cardrona General Store!
+If you forget anything, at Cardrona we’ve got heaps of cafés and restaurants around the mountain to grab food from, plus the awesome on-mountain Cardrona Retail Store!

 5. Progress them at a safe & fun pace!

 Our final tip for skiing or snowboarding with your kids is to remember that you’re shredding at their pace, not yours… Just because you’re frothing to take them to the top of the mountain or down the Arcadia Chutes doesn’t necessarily mean they’re ready to!

 Start them off on terrain they know, that they feel comfortable turning and stopping on.
 Have a look at the ski area trail map & see what the next step is.